-In this article we discuss the five things you need to enable a successful relative search.
-Although there are many useful things to obtain which help in the search for a missing relative, there are some very important informational parts which we have listed here to help your long lost family search.
+In this article, we discuss the five things you need to enable a successful relative search.
+Although there are many useful things to obtain which help in the search for a missing relative, there are some very important informational parts that we have listed here to help your long-lost family search.

 People disappear all the time, some are planned such as family break up or estrangement and some are unplanned such as escaping violence or domestic abuse.
 In London alone, the number of reported missing and disappeared person cases has increased 77 percent since 2010.

 So to help the ever-increasing number of people looking for missing people in the UK we have compiled our top 5 list of important information or things to do to enable your missing person search.

 The number one point is the person’s background details, what we mean by this is the information that identifies this person as a unique person, these things include information points such as